Quitch/Queller-AI/README.md

 - Doesn't build bot factories

+### Turtle

+- More likely to build defences at its expansions

 ## MAP NOTES

 The spawn the AI starts in and the profile used can make a big difference, even for symmetrical 1v1s.
 If you find the AI too easy on a map, try a different spawn point for it.
 And don't use Bedlam, the AI's forces can't pathfind on this map.